All The Way Home Campaign:

 Rent to a veteran today

-The “All the Way Home” campaign aims to end veteran homelessness by the 100th Anniversary of Veterans Day in 2018.
-The City of San Jose, the County of Santa Clara, the Housing Authority of the County of Santa Clara and Destination: Home are collaborating to address this community crisis.
-We are partnering with our community’s consortium of service providers including Veteran’s Voices of Santa Clara County, Abode Services, HomeFirst Services of Santa Clara County, Goodwill Silicon Valley, Veteran’s Resource Centers of America and others to ensure more housing resources are available for homeless veterans.
+The “All the Way Home” campaign aims to end veteran homelessness.
+The City of San Jose, the County of Santa Clara, the Housing Authority of the County of Santa Clara and Destination: Home have collaborated to address this community crisis.
+We partner with our community’s consortium of service providers including Veteran’s Voices of Santa Clara County, Abode Services, HomeFirst Services of Santa Clara County, Goodwill Silicon Valley, Veteran’s Resource Centers of America and others to ensure more housing resources are available for homeless veterans.

 The Campaign is inspired by First Lady Michelle Obama’s 2015 Mayors Challenge to End Veteran Homelessness, in partnership with the Veteran’s Administration and Housing and Urban Development (HUD).
-The campaign will work with landlords and apartment owners to access to rental units (see: Landlord Incentives Flyer) for homeless veterans and their families.
-Outreach will also be made to corporations and faith based groups to aid with land acquisition, housing development, access to rental units, financial assistance and services.
+The campaign works with landlords and apartment owners to access to rental units (see: Landlord Incentives Flyer) for homeless veterans and their families.
+Outreach is also made to corporations and faith based groups to aid with land acquisition, housing development, access to rental units, financial assistance and services.